home edit page issue tracker

 Nom: nominative

 The base form of the noun, also used as citation form (lemma).
-In Middle Armenian this is the word form used for subjects of clauses, for direct objects of verbs (in the accusative, the form is identical to the nominative, see bellow) and for addressing someone.
+In Middle Armenian this is the word form used for subjects of clauses, for direct objects of verbs (in the accusative, the form is sometimes identical to the nominative, see bellow) and for addressing someone.

 Examples